flugg/laravel-responder/README.md

 return responder()->success(Post::all())->with('user', 'comments.user')->respond();
 ```

-All relationships will be automatically eager loaded, and just like you would when using `with` or `load` to eager load with Laravel, you may use a closure to specify additional query constraints.
+All relationships will be automatically eager loaded, and just like you would when using `with` or `load` to eager load with Eloquent, you may use a callback to specify additional query constraints.
 Like in the example below, where we're only including related comments posted by the authenticated user:

 ```php
 return responder()->success(Post::all())->with(['comments' => function ($query) {